LeftKode/financial-manager/README.md

 - `targetAccountId`: The ID of the target account.
 - `amount`: The amount to be transferred.

 If the data are valid, a new transaction will be persisted and the balances of the accounts will be updated.
-In the request body, it will be a field called `transactionId` that shows the unique identifier of the created transaction.
+Also, in the request body, there will be a field called `transactionId` with the unique identifier of the created transaction.

 ## Prerequisites